lincolnshiredev/sentfrontend/README.md

 # Group 31 Project Front End
 This repository holds the code and some of the artefact media such as wireframes, development, beta and release apk files.

-The flutter / dart code can be found in both the Dev and Release folders.
+The flutter / dart code can be found in both the Beta and Release folders.

 The Wireframes can be found within the wireframes folder.